BitcoinDesign/Guide/guide/how-it-works/payment-request-formats.md

 With LNURL, it's not possible to prove an invoice has been requested and paid, as it is with a standard invoice or offers.
 This can be an issue when paying merchants.

-LNRURL can be broken up into several sub-protocols which have different use cases.
+LNRURL is broken up into several sub-protocols, which have different use cases.
 Three of these sub-protocols are focused on making or requesting payments (pay, lightning address, and withdraw).
 LNURL-auth and channel are also available, but are for authenticating a user and opening payment channels.

 ##### Pay